 Studies on a worldwide radionavigation system have been taking place since 1983.
 These studies have provided a basis on which chapter V of the 1974 SOLAS Convention has been amended to include a requirement for ships to carry means of receiving transmissions from suitable radionavigation systems throughout their intended voyage.

-1.2 It is understood that the worldwide radionavigation system includes global and regional radionavigation systems and may include corresponding augmentations systems.
+1.2 It is understood that the worldwide radionavigation system includes global and regional radionavigation systems and may include corresponding augmentations systems and backup system.

 1.3 The operational requirements for worldwide radionavigation systems and augmentation systems, which may have global or regional coverage, are given in the appendix.